jasman5/Fake-job-detector-/README.md

 # Fake Job Detector

-Fake Job Detector is a machine learning–based application designed to identify fraudulent job postings using Natural Language Processing (NLP) techniques.
+The Fake Job Posting Detection System is a machine learning–based application designed to automatically identify fraudulent job listings using Natural Language Processing (NLP).
+With the rise of online recruitment scams, this project aims to protect job seekers by analyzing job descriptions and flagging suspicious postings in real time.

 ## Project Overview
 With the increasing number of fake job listings online, this project aims to help users distinguish between **real** and **fraudulent** job postings by analyzing textual data and patterns.